What Is An Anchor Store In Retail?

 UK consumer behaviour trends 2019

-If you’re thinking about opening or relocating a store, then you will need to be aware of the challenges of the current marketplace and the obstacles you will have to overcome in order for your business to survive and flourish.
+If you’re thinking about opening or relocating a store, then you will need to be aware of the challenges of the current marketplace.
+Think about the obstacles you might have to overcome in order for your business to survive and flourish.
 Here are just some of the statistics gathered in the UK that high street retailers need to consider in their decision making.

 • 2,481 stores disappeared from the high street in 2018 [2].
 That’s an increase of 40% from the amount of store closures in 2017.